NCU-CC/API-Documentation/README.md

 ```

 ## Authorization
+1. Register your client at [oauth management page]()
-You must get the API token before making API calls.
+2. Get the [API token](oauth-service/api_token.md) before making API calls

-1. Go to [API management page], and login with NCU portal to get the public API token.
-2. Place API token in header key **X-NCU-API-TOKEN** and value **token**
+3. Place API token in request header with key **X-NCU-API-TOKEN**

+## Personal Resource
+Some APIs can access personal information, we use oauth2 to protect them, see [documentation](oauth-service/README.md)

 ## Language
 Some NCU APIs are bilingual(zh-TW, en-US) and default to zh-TW.
 Use **Accept-Language** header to specify your language.